GIfatahTH/states_rebuilder/README.md

     (BuildContext context, T model) → Widget builder, // The model with type T is the viewModel related to this view.
 When `rebuildStates()` is called in this model this widget will rebuild.
     () → void dispose, // a custom method to call when Injector is disposed.
-    (T, AppLifecycleState) → dynamic appLifeCycle, // A closure to execute code depending on the life cycle of the app (in Android : onResume, onPause ...). bool disposeModels: false // Whether Injector will automatically call dispose method from the registered models.
+    (T, AppLifecycleState) → dynamic appLifeCycle, // A closure to execute code depending on the life cycle of the app (in Android : onResume, onPause ...).
+    (BuildContext, String,T) → void afterInitialBuild, // for code to be executed after the widget is inserted in the widget tree.
+    (BuildContext, String) → void afterRebuild, // for code to be executed after each rebuild of the widget. bool disposeModels: false // Whether Injector will automatically call dispose method from the registered models.
   })
   ```